New York State Consolidated Laws

 (c) The court may waive any fine for which a person who violates the

-provisions of subdivision five, five-a, or five-b of this section would
+provisions of subdivision five, five-a, five-b, or five-c of this section

-hardship such person was unable to obtain a helmet from the statewide
+such person was unable to obtain a helmet from the statewide in-line skate

-in-line skate and bicycle helmet distribution program, as established in
+and bicycle helmet distribution program, as established in section two

-section two hundred six of the public health law, or a local
+hundred six of the public health law, or a local distribution program.
+Such

-section shall not constitute contributory negligence or assumption of
+shall not constitute contributory negligence or assumption of risk, and shall

-risk, and shall not in any way bar, preclude or foreclose an action for
+not in any way bar, preclude or foreclose an action for personal injury or

-8. A police officer shall only issue a summons for a violation of
+8. (a) A police officer shall only issue a summons for a violation of

 subdivision two, five, or five-a of this section by a person less than